Mihai-Tirtara/HypochondriAI/README.md

 A comprehensive chatbot for providing AI-powered insights and support for people struggling with health anxiety.

-## 🚨 Important Notice - Work in Progress 🚨

-**The application is currently undergoing a major architectural change.**

-- The frontend is temporarily not functioning due to backend API changes

 ## Project Architecture

 The application consists of three main components: